51Degrees/documentation/src/concepts/metadata/aspectproperties.md

 # Data Tier

 The data tier of a **property** describes which product tiers the **property** is available in.
-For example, an @aspectengine could consume both a free and premium @datafile, and certain **properties** may not be available in both.
+For example, an @aspectengine could consume both a free and enterprise @datafile.
+Please be aware that certain **properties** may not be available in the free data file..